 Putting it all Together

 Depending on your rig, in a few hours you’ll have fall apart, tender chicken just waiting to take another dip in that luscious mole, and get piled high on a soft baked sweet potato.
 Staying in the Mexican theme, top it all off with sliced jalapeños, crumbled queso fresco, and shredded oaxaca cheese.

 You and your gang will have an incredible flavor bomb in every bite.
 My husband polished off three before I was lucky enough to snag one.
 Enjoy, my friends!

-Here are more mouthwatering Mexican-inspired recipes for Cinco de Mayo and beyond!
+More Mexican-inspired Recipes for Cinco de Mayo and Beyond!

 Slow Cooker Chicken Mole Stuffed Sweet Potatoes

 - 4 dried chiles (ancho, guajillo, pasilla, or blend)